ga-wdi-boston/html-css-layout-bootstrap-sass/README.md

 1. Using the code I used above in your `index.scss` file refactor on your own.
 1. Write your own mobile ready page using Bootstrap-Sass classes.
-1. Refactor your HTML to be more semantic (copy/paste your previous code and refactor it using bootstrap-sass to make it semantic).
+1. Refactor your HTML from earlier to be more semantic (copy/paste your previous code and refactor it using bootstrap-sass to make it semantic).

 ## Useful Resources